premAI-io/state-of-open-source-ai/eval-datasets.md

   to invalid results.
 This practice violates fundamental machine learning principles and renders the evaluations unreliable.
   Instead, it is advisable to use test data that is not readily available on the internet or to employ human domain experts for meaningful and trustworthy assessments of ChatGPT's text quality and appropriateness.
+- **Models Interpretability**: it is essential to consider model interpretability {cite}`rudin2021interpretable` in the evaluation process.
+Understanding how a model makes decisions and ensuring its transparency is crucial, especially in applications involving sensitive data or critical decision-making.
+Striking a balance between predictive power and interpretability is imperative.
 - **Beyond leaderboard rankings**: several factors including prompt tuning, embeddings retrieval, model parameter adjustments, and data storage, significantly impact a LLM's real-world performance {cite}`skanda-evaluating-llm`.
 Recent developments (e.g. [ragas](https://github.com/explodinggradients/ragas), [langsmith](https://github.com/langchain-ai/langsmith-cookbook))